bonan/nsrouter/README.md

 # nsRouter - Run routing in its own namespace!

+## Status of project
+This project is currently only a Proof-of-Concept and should not be considered stable.

 ## Prerequisites
 You need to have a linux kernel with support for namespaces, iproute2 + tools installed,